ASU-Vibe-Coding-Centre/mcp-learning/README.md

 #### **1. Write Once, Use Everywhere**

 Build an MCP server once, and it works with any MCP-compatible client:
-- Connect to Claude Desktop today
+- Connect to Cursor IDE today
 - Use with custom AI applications tomorrow
 - Compatible with future MCP-enabled tools automatically